 Shell Key, the Ten Thousand Islands

 Board a small passenger boat at Goodland Marina, south of Naples, and embark on one of the best shelling experiences in Florida.
 A naturalist guide from Marco Island Boat Tours becomes your personal shelling captain.
-Breathe in salt air under cloudless blue skies, keeping an eye out for dolphins as your captain determines the best shelling stops based on wind and tides.
+Breathe in salt air under cloudless blue skies, also keeping an eye out for dolphins as your captain determines the best shelling stops based on wind and tides.
 One popular spot is unofficially named “Shell Key” in the Ten Thousand Islands where layers of shells reveal prized rarities such as the Junonia.

 3. Made Pancakes on the Griddle at DeLeon Springs